 The trick is to wear summer-friendly breathable fabrics, like cotton or linen.
 Keep your clothing loose so the air can circulate around your body.
 That said, ditch the denim.
 Trade them for jumpsuits or skirts.
 Layer your usual summer blouses with a lightweight Kimono.

-In the harsh summer of 45-degree celsius, the last thing you want is to be exposed to direct sunlight for long periods of time.
-Even a short walk in that much heat will burn your skin.
+In the harsh summer of 45 degrees Celsius, the last thing you want is to be exposed to direct sunlight for long periods of time.
+Even a short walk in that much heat will burn your skin within minutes.

-Which reminds me of another trick from home country.
+This reminds me of another trick from my home country.

 Protect your head from direct sunlight – at all costs.

-In India it’s quite common to take the umbrella with you whenever you head outside in the summer.
+In India, it’s quite common to take an umbrella with you whenever you head outdoors in the summer.

 Maybe you don’t want to carry an umbrella wherever you go.
-You can always wear a straw hat or put on a light bandana and give your scalp much-needed protection from overheating when you have to be outdoors.
+But you can always wear a straw hat or put on a light cap and give your scalp much-needed protection from overheating when you have to be outdoors.

-Just make sure that you have a light breathable fabric or straw so you don’t end up with a sweaty scalp- which is pretty ewww on a hot day.
-If you are in doubt, seek out the help of your Muslim colleagues or friends.
-Those ladies know all the tricks for protecting the head in warm weather.
+Just make sure that you have a light breathable fabric or straw hat so you don’t end up with a sweaty scalp- which is pretty ewww on a hot day.

-You see our body is constantly working hard to regulate its temperature.
-Which means, when we expose it to extreme heat or cold, it immediately tries to regulate our core temperature.
+You see, our body is constantly working hard to regulate its temperature.
+This means, that when we expose it to extreme heat or cold, it immediately tries to regulate our core temperature.

 Taking a cold shower may cool you down for a short period of time because of the way the skin reacts to the immediate temperature change.
 However, cold water on your skin immediately reduces blood flow.

-Which is why you feel hot again right after taking a cold shower.
-You will be doing yourself a favour by showering in water temperature of about 33 degree celsius.
+This is why you feel hot again right after taking a cold shower.
+You will be doing yourself a favour by showering at a water temperature of about 33 degrees Celsius.

-A good sunscreen is the holy grail in Indian or Asian skincare.
-I know most of you already wear sunscreen when you’re out and about.
-It’s basic of sun protection.
+A good sunscreen is the ultimate holy grail in Indian or Asian skincare.
+I know most of us already wear sunscreen when we’re out and about.
+It’s the basics of sun protection.

 …. if you are indoors you are still exposed to harmful UVA rays if there are windows nearby.
 This is particularly evident from studies that have looked at facial aging asymmetry in individuals whose jobs or activities expose them to sunlight through a nearby window (e.g. having their office desk next to a window) .

-So if you sit next to a window in your office or home office, then make it a habit to put on sunscreen every day.
+So if you sit next to a window in your office or home office in Germany, then make it a habit to put on sunscreen every day.

-How are you coping with this German heatwave without air conditioning?
-Do you have any tips that work best for you?
+How are you coping with this German heatwave?
+Do you have any tips to deal with summer without air conditioning in Germany?
 Let us know in comments below.